 Hollow Point Bullet is a bullet that expands and has a pit or hollowed-out end.
 Since they explode on contact, these bullets are favored by shooters and in self-defense situations.

-Regular Bullet contains a softcore, often made of lead, and is wrapped in a tougher alloy metal, such as cupronickel or gilding-metal.
+Regular Bullet contains a softcore, made of lead, and is wrapped in a tougher alloy metal, such as cupronickel or gilding metal.

 These rounds’ goal is to maintain their trajectory, and they have better penetration against soft tissue.
-Because they do not extend often when they reach their target, these rounds are suitable for aim practice.
+These rounds are suitable for aim practice because they do not extend when they reach their target.

 Comparison Table